 Though it can get hot in the summer and mildly cold in the winter, the weather is almost always conducive to being outside.

-The park features a variety of cool water-fed springs like Alexander, Salt, and Silver Glen Springs, all of which are favorite swimming attractions during the hot and humid summer months.
+Something special to me is the variety of cool water-fed springs like Alexander, Salt, and Silver Glen Springs, all of which are favorite swimming attractions during the hot and humid summer months.

 Keep in mind that some activities like fishing require licenses, so get one before you go if you plan to wet a line.

 3. Don Garlits Museum of Drag Racing and International Drag Racing Hall of Fame